-NHS GJ has established a number of staff networks to represent the protected characteristics of Race, Disability, Sexual Orientation/trans status, Religion/Belief, Age and Sex.
+NHS GJ has established a number of staff networks to represent the protected characteristics of Race, Disability, Sexual Orientation/ Gender Reassignment (Trans status), Religion/Belief, Age and Sex.

 The 6 networks and associated members will form an integral part of the Boards Diversity and Inclusion Strategy, acting as subject matter experts to inform the revision of existing policy and development of new policies aimed at reducing inequalities for patients, service users, staff and volunteers.